harness/developer-hub/docs/platform/get-started/cloud-marketplace-integration/google-cloud-marketplace.md

 3. Select the checkbox to agree to the terms.
 4. Select **Accept**.

-   As soon as the offer is accepted, you can view the order status on the product page and via the manage orders link.
+   As soon as the offer is accepted, you can view the order status on the product page and via the **Manage Orders** button.

    ![](./static/gcp_pvt_offer_customer_accepted.png)